zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-extended.md

 ## Batch Update and Delete

-A current limitations of the Entity Framework is that in order to update or delete an entity you have to first retrieve it into memory.
-Now in most scenarios this is just fine.
-There are however some senerios where performance would suffer.
+A current limitation of the Entity Framework is that to update or delete an entity you have first to retrieve it into memory.
+Now in most scenarios, this is just fine.
+There are however some scenarios where performance would suffer.
 Also, for single deletes, the object must be retrieved before it can be deleted requiring two calls to the database.
-Batch update and delete eliminates the need to retrieve and load an entity before modifying it.
+Batch update and delete eliminate the need to retrieve and load an entity before modifying it.

 ### Deleting